 *Note: some links may contain affiliate links (meaning if you end up purchasing something when you click on the link then I may get a commission on it, with no extra cost to you, of course).
 For more information on what this means, visit my disclosure page.

-If you’ve already decluttered and are just trying to find out how to keep you’re home clutter free, check out How to Keep a Clutter Free Home!!
+If you’ve already decluttered and are just trying to find out how to keep you’re home clutter free, check out How to Keep a Clutter Free Home and download these rules to keep your home clutter free!

 Start with the Why